-There are many different techniques and approaches that golfers use to line up their putts properly, and it often comes down to personal preference.
-But one that has gained a lot of traction in recent years is the aimpoint putting method, which has been used by both Dustin Johnson and Adam Scott to win the Masters at Augusta over the years.
+There are plenty of different ways to line up a putt, and most come down to personal preference.
+But one method that’s gained serious traction in recent years is Aimpoint putting—a technique used by major champions like Dustin Johnson and Adam Scott to conquer Augusta and win the Masters.

-This guide tells you everything you need to know about the aimpoint putting technique: what it is, how it works, how you can learn to use it, and the ways in which it can improve your game.
+This guide will walk you through everything you need to know: what Aimpoint putting is, how to use it, and how it can transform your performance on the greens.

 What is aimpoint putting and where does it come from?